dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Map
-`HashMap` and `HashTable` are not iteration-determenistic.
+`HashMap` and `HashTable` are not iteration-deterministic.
 So in 2 iterations, you can get different order.
 If you need to preserve order use:
 * `LinkedHashMap` - ordered, use order in which elements where inserted
 * `TreeMap` - ordered and sorted, sort elements on insert
 `Set` - unordered collection, but `List` - ordered.